Updated February 2018

 Starting salary £40,000+ and above-inflation rises, or lower but with v big pay rises later.

-As my student loan calculator shows, to clear the whole debt and interest within 30 years you need to be a consistently big earner.
+As our student loan calculator shows, to clear the whole debt and interest within 30 years you need to be a consistently big earner.
 If so, you're likely to have close to the maximum interest added, and you're likely to pay it too.
 If you're in this category, then OVERPAYING IS LIKELY TO BE A DECENT CONSIDERATION.

 Now please understand, this is art not science.
 I've plotted salaries as if they always grow constantly.
 But someone could be on a low salary for 10 years and then see it rocket after that.
-Or vice versa, but I hope it gives you the right scales of magnitude.
+Or vice versa, but it gives you the right scales of magnitude.

 There are a couple of other factors too, as well as your earning, that can impact whether you're more or less likely to clear the debt within the 30 years (and thus pay all the interest).
 These are...